Nerdmaster/ripple-example-qtype/README.md

 This plugin creates a Ripple question type of "Example."
 It can used as the minimal code needed to create a question type plugin.
 To create your own plugin, make these changes:

-1. In index.js

-* change 'pluginName' to the name of your plugin.
+1. In index.js, change _'pluginName'_ to the name of your plugin.

 ```
 NOTE!!!
 The name can not have spaces.
 ```

-* change 'qTypeEX' object paramters to match your plugin
+2. In index.js, change 'qTypeEX' object paramters to match your plugin

-2. In js/example.js

-*	change everywhere 'example' is found to your plugin name used in index.js
+3. In js/example.js, change everywhere 'example' is found to your plugin name used in index.js

-There are additional methods and properties available in the api documentation for plugins if you are looking for further functionality.
+There are additional methods and properties available in the [api documentation](http://ripple-core.uoregon.edu/api/latest) for plugins if you are looking for further functionality.

 Install
 -------